ggerdsen/monster_shop_2005/final_stories.md

 The total reflects the discounts applied in the subtotal column

 Final story 5 [x]
+As a customer
-As a customer, after click checkout on the cart show page (/cart), I see the adjusted prices in my orders new page.
+After click checkout on the cart show page (/cart), I see the adjusted prices in my orders new form page (/orders/new).
 The total and subtotals all reflect the discounted price.

-Final discounted prices should appear on the orders show page.
+Final story 6 [x]
+As a customer
+Now that my new order form page shows my discounted totals, I create an order.
+On my profile's order show page (/profile/orders) I see my Discounted Grant Total.
+I next vist my order show page (/orders/:id) and I see the updated total.

 bulk_discounts
 merchant:refernces